zoltanszekely21/Blockchain/README.md

 }

-If successfull, we will get the `{ note: 'Transaction created and broadcast successfully.' }` output in Postman and our transaction will appear in the chain at pendingTransactions.
+If successful, we will get the `{ note: 'Transaction created and broadcast successfully.' }` output in Postman and our transaction will appear in the chain at pendingTransactions.

 Any new transaction will be included in the next newly mined block.